JeroSampayo/Printf/README.md

 ### •[Makefile](Makefile.c)•<br>
 #### Makefile.c: <br>
 ##### [Description Makefile.c]<br>
 A makefile contains the commands to be executed by the make utility, as well as the dependencies between the different modules of the project.
-This description file is a text file.
+This description file is a text file.<br>

 El fichero makefile contiene las órdenes que debe ejecutar la utilidad make , así como las dependencias entre los distintos módulos del proyecto.
-Este archivo de descripción es un fichero de texto.
+Este archivo de descripción es un fichero de texto.<br>